phideg/neptungen/README.md

 ## Page ordering

-If you want to control the sort order of your pages you can add a number prefix to the folder name.
+If you want to control the sort order of your pages you can add a numbered prefix '000_' to the folder name.
 So lets say you have an `about` folder and an `home` folder.
 By default neptungen would sort the in alphabetical order.
+That means `home` will be rendered first.
 By adding a numbered prefix like `1_home` and `2_about` neptungen will render `1_home` first and then `2_about`.
 As you would expect the numbered prefix `1_` will not be rendered.

 # Sync